Towards computing the rational homology and assembly maps of generalised Thompson groups: The connectivity of the truncated Stein complex

 Throughout this section we will use the notation used in \cite{confranbri}.
 Let $U_r(\Sigma)$ denote a valid, bounded, and complete Cantor algebra, and let $G=V_r(\Sigma)$ be its automorphism group.
 The examples to keep in mind are those where $r=1$, and $G=V_1(\Sigma)$ is either the Higman-Thompson-group $G=V_{n,1}$ or the Brin-Thompson group $sV$.

-For each basis $A \in U_r(\Sigma)$ we have a Morse function $t(A)=|A|.$ We denote the Stein complex by $X$, which was denoted by $\mathcal{S}_r(\Sigma)$ in~\cite{confranbri}.
+The group $V_r(\Sigma)$ are defined as follows (For detail the reader is referred to \cite[Section 2]{BritaConch}): Let $S=\{1,\ldots,s\}$ be a finite set of colours and associate to each $i \in S$ an integer $n_i>1$, called arity of the colour $i.$ For every $i\in S$ consider the following right operations on a set $U$: \begin{itemize} \item[(i)] One $n_i$-ary operation $\lambda_i\, :\,U^{n_i}\to U,$ and \item[(ii)] $\alpha_i:U\to U^{n_i}$ \end{itemize} The maps $\alpha_i$ are called {\sl descending} operations, or expansions, and the maps $\lambda_i$ are called {\sl ascending} operations, or contractions.

+Fix a finite set $X_r$ of cardinality $|X_r|=r$.
+We define the Cantor-algebra $U_r(\Sigma)$ on $X_r$ to free object on the set $X_r$ with respect to the previous operations to satisfying a certain set of laws $\Sigma.$ These laws can roughly be described as requiring that expanding and then contracting with the same colour, and vice versa, yields the identity, and furthermore, that any "commutativity relation" between expansions of different colours are all of the length two, i.e. involve at most two colours.